Tavenem/Blazor.ImageEditor/README.md

    user may draw.

 1. The user may toggle the control from preview mode (displays the original image) to edit mode with a button.

+   Alternatively, you may set the `ShowEditButton` parameter to false to disable the edit mode button.
+In that case you can toggle edit mode programmatically with the `BeginEditAsync` and `CancelEditAsync` methods.
+You can also supply custom UI to replace the default button (see below for more information).

-Edit mode displays a selection of common image editing controls which allow drawing onto the image.
+1. When in edit mode, the component displays a selection of common image editing controls which allow drawing onto the image.

-   Alternatively, you may set the `ShowControls` parameter to false to disable the standard user interface.
-If you do so you will need to supply a custom UI (see below), or control the component programmatically.
+   Alternatively, you may set the `ShowEditControls` parameter to false to disable the default edit UI.
+In that case you would need to supply custom UI to enable image editing (see below for more information).

-1. By default users will have a "download" button that will invoke the browser's file save option, to save a copy of their edited image.
+1. The default UI includes a "download" button that will invoke the browser's file save option, to save a copy of their edited image.
 You may also choose to provide values for the `GetObjUrlCallback` and/or `SaveJsonCallback` parameters.
 If you do the user will also see an additional "save" button which will invoke both of these callbacks.